VenturaNotes/Knowledge/Glossary/(Home Page) A Dictionary of Psychology 4th Edition by Oxford Reference.md

 	8891. theory
 	8892. theory of games
 	8893. theory of mind
-	8894. theory of planned behaviour
+	8894. theory of planned behavior
 	8895. theory of reasoned action
 	8896. therapeutic
 	8897. therapeutic alliance